 How much it will cost: Depending on the size of your home, professional deep cleaning can cost you anywhere between AED 400 – AED 3000.
 Our customer care team will be able to give you accurate quotes from cleaning companies in Dubai who offer these services – just paint a picture of your home, and we’ll figure out the rest!

 9. Get your deposit back: After you have moved out and painted your old place, make sure to get your deposit back in full.
 No charges should be withheld if you are returning the house in its original condition.

 Helpful tip!
 If you didn’t do it for your old place, be sure to take photos of your new home to keep as a record of the condition you received the property in.
 This will help sort any disputes that may arise if you need or choose to move again.

 10. Book a cleaner for your new home: Give your home that well needed scrub before you move in!

-When to do this: Before the movers come and/or after they have moved all your belongings into place.
+When to do this: Before the movers in Dubai come and/or after they have moved all your belongings into place.